rodmiller/icbigband/README.md

 # Usage
 `index.php` is the link shortener itself.

-Add a new entry to the database of shortened links by navigating to `/admin/`
+Add a new entry to the database of shortened links by navigating to `/admin/`.

+Note, a row with the slug of `default` is required as a url to return when a slug doesn't match

 # Credit
 - [Scotchbox](https://box.scotch.io/) - The base of the vagrant environment